ludvigak/SE_unified/README.md

-# The Spectral Ewald unified package
+# The Spectral Ewald Unified package

-This is a Matlab package unites six spectrally accurate fast Ewald methods:
+This is a Matlab package that implements the Spectral Ewald (SE) fast Ewald summation method for six different kernels:

      - SE:          3-periodic Laplace (electrostatics)
      - SE2P:        2-periodic Laplace (electrostatics)